bootlin/elixir/README.md

 Elixir is a source code cross-referencer inspired by [LXR](https://en.wikipedia.org/wiki/LXR_Cross_Referencer).
-It's written in Python and its main purpose is to index every release of the Linux kernel while keeping a minimal footprint.
+It's written in Python and its main purpose is to index every release of a C or C++ project (like the Linux kernel) while keeping a minimal footprint.

 It uses Git as a source-code file store and Berkeley DB for cross-reference data.
 Internally, it indexes Git *blobs* rather than trees of files to avoid duplicating work and data.
 It has a straightforward data structure (reminiscent of older LXR releases) to keep queries simple and fast.

+You can see it in action on [https://elixir.bootlin.com/].

 Requirements
 ------------